Anaskhangigyani/E-COMMERSE/readme.md

    Install dependencies:
    ```

+After cloning the repository, install the required backend dependencies:

 bash
 Copy code
 npm install
-Set up your environment variables by creating a .env file in the root directory of the project and adding the following values:
+Set up environment variables:

+Create a .env file in the root directory of the project and add the following values:

 plaintext
 Copy code
 PORT=8000
 MONGO_URL=mongodb://127.0.0.1/my_database
 PORT: The port on which the application will run (default is 8000).
 MONGO_URL: The connection string for your MongoDB database.
+Example: mongodb://127.0.0.1/my_database.
-Start the server:
+Start the backend server:

+Start the backend server by running:

 bash
 Copy code
 npm start
+This will start the backend application on the specified port (default is 8000).

+Frontend Setup
+Clone the frontend repository:

+If you have a separate repository for the frontend, clone it into a different folder.
+If it’s in the same repository, navigate to the frontend folder:

+bash
+Copy code
+git clone <frontend_repository_url>
+cd <frontend_folder>
+Install frontend dependencies:

+Install the required frontend dependencies:

+bash
+Copy code
+npm install
+Start the frontend server:

+Start the frontend React application by running:

+bash
+Copy code
+npm start
+This will start the frontend application on a default port, typically 3000.
+Make sure it can connect to the backend API at http://localhost:8000.

 Environment Variables
-This project requires the following environment variables:
+The following environment variables are required for the backend:

-PORT: The port on which the application will listen.
-Default is 8000.
+PORT: The port on which the backend server will listen (default is 8000).

 MONGO_URL: The MongoDB connection string.
 Example:

 plaintext
 Copy code
 mongodb://127.0.0.1/my_database
-Make sure MongoDB is installed and running locally or modify the connection string to use a cloud-based MongoDB service like MongoDB Atlas.
+Ensure MongoDB is installed and running locally or modify the connection string to use a cloud-based MongoDB service like MongoDB Atlas.

+For the frontend, you may need to update the API URL to match your backend’s location (e.g., http://localhost:8000).

 API Endpoints
 Add Shopper